Qovery/qovery-client-go/docs/KarpenterNodePool.md

 `func (o *KarpenterNodePool) HasStableOverride() bool`

 HasStableOverride returns a boolean if a field has been set.

+### GetDefaultOverride

+`func (o *KarpenterNodePool) GetDefaultOverride() KarpenterDefaultNodePoolOverride`

+GetDefaultOverride returns the DefaultOverride field if non-nil, zero value otherwise.

+### GetDefaultOverrideOk

+`func (o *KarpenterNodePool) GetDefaultOverrideOk() (*KarpenterDefaultNodePoolOverride, bool)`

+GetDefaultOverrideOk returns a tuple with the DefaultOverride field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDefaultOverride

+`func (o *KarpenterNodePool) SetDefaultOverride(v KarpenterDefaultNodePoolOverride)`

+SetDefaultOverride sets DefaultOverride field to given value.

+### HasDefaultOverride

+`func (o *KarpenterNodePool) HasDefaultOverride() bool`

+HasDefaultOverride returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)